kylemeenehan/km-transform/README.md

 # km-transform

-km-transform is a polyfill that extends JavaScript objects with a transform function that takes an anonymous function and returns a modified object.
+km-transform is a monkey patch that extends JavaScript objects with a transform function that takes an anonymous function and returns a modified object.

 The code is pretty straightforward: